top of page

 Written by: Behind Her Brand

-Advocacy is about standing up for others, using your voice to support those who may not have the platform, resources, or opportunities to speak for themselves.
+Advocacy is about standing up for others.
+It’s using your voice to support those who may not have the platform, resources, or opportunities to speak for themselves.
 Whether you’re fighting for someone’s rights, promoting their talents, or simply offering a shoulder to lean on, advocacy can take many forms.
-And trust me, every little action you take can have a significant impact.
+Trust me, every little action you take can have a significant impact.

 Here are 25 ways you can advocate for someone, with detailed examples that show how small acts of support can create big waves.

 Sometimes, advocacy starts in casual conversations.
-When you hear someone being unfairly criticized or overlooked, speak up.
-It might feel awkward at first, but defending others in everyday situations can be incredibly powerful.
+When you hear someone being unfairly criticized, speak up.
+It might feel awkward at first.
+However, defending others in everyday situations can be incredibly powerful.

 Example:

 During a team meeting, a colleague was interrupted repeatedly by another team member.
-I calmly said, “Let [Name] finish their point,” which not only gave them space to speak but also sent a clear message about the importance of respect in the workplace.
+I calmly said, “Let [Name] finish their point.”
+This not only gave them space to speak, but also sent a clear message about respecting others.

 Social media can amplify voices that need to be heard.
 Share posts, articles, or videos that highlight their work or challenges.
-A simple share can help get their message out to a wider audience.
+A simple share helps get their message out to a wider audience.

 Example:

 A friend of mine started a small business aimed at providing services to underserved communities.
-I posted a story about her mission on my Instagram, which resulted in several new clients reaching out to her.
+I posted a story about her mission on my Instagram.
+As a result, several new clients reached out to her.

-Networking is often key to personal and professional growth.
-If you know someone who’s trying to expand their connections, introduce them to people in your circle who can help.
+Networking is key to personal and professional growth.
+If you know someone trying to expand their connections, introduce them to people who can help.

 Example:

 A talented graphic designer I know was struggling to land clients.
-I connected her with a friend who runs a marketing firm, which led to a freelance project.
-That one connection helped her build a steady stream of work.
+I connected her with a friend who runs a marketing firm.
+This led to a freelance project, helping her build a steady stream of work.

 Sometimes, financial backing is one of the most impactful ways to advocate for someone.
 Whether it’s donating to their fundraising campaign or buying from their business, money speaks volumes.